 - New railroad gates and crossing arms with bump-outs at 4th Street SE

-- New flashing pedestrian signal planned at Park Ct.
+- New flashing pedestrian signal planned at Park Court

-- Intersection modifications on 3rd Ave at 16th Street, 17th Street, Ridgewood Terrace, and 19th Street
+- Intersection modifications on 3rd Ave at: 16th Street, 17th Street, and Ridgewood Terrace

 - Upgrading aesthetics and curb-appeal